Bird & Bird

 The Legal Cheek View

-Bird & Bird continues to fly high thanks to the tech boom, with the latest financial results available showing a revenue increase of almost 10% to £445.6 million.
-This follows a 5.6% rise the previous year and a 5.3% increase in the year before that — so the upward trend is consistent.
-Profit per equity partner (PEP) also rose by more than 11% to £651,000.
+Bird & Bird continues to fly high thanks to the tech boom, with the latest financial results showing a revenue increase of over 10% to £495 million.
+This follows another 10% rise the previous year and a 5.3% increase in the year before that — with this trend of positive growth reaching an impressive 31 years and counting!
+Profit per equity partner (PEP) also rose by a more modest 2% to £669,000 following an 11% jump in the previous year.
+Bird & Bird also celebrated its largest ever round of promotions with 48 lawyers elevated to the partnership.

 Since 2016, Bird & Bird’s UK team has been ensconced in its sleek London eyrie on 12 New Fetter Lane.
 It continues to impress, with trainees extolling the “lovely views” of parliament and the London Eye.
 They speak fondly of the “fancy staircase” and “pretty swish toilets”.
 The first and 12th floors are dedicated client floors, but according to one trainee, “the best floor is floor 11 (the canteen and coffee bar) where all the coffee is free and there is a great balcony to get some fresh air”.
 As for the rest of the building, “the working floors are semi-open-plan (in pods rather than offices) and department heads are constantly coming up with new plans to make collaborative working easier”.